dibalokechanda/dibalokechanda.github.io/_posts/2023-12-17-Prerequisites-for-Convex-Optimization-blog.md

 Here, $\theta x_1+(1-\theta) x_2 $ represents all possible points in the line segment between $x_1$ and $x_2$ by letting $\theta$ vary.

 The above picture shows a visualization of a convex set and a non-convex set in 2D and 3D.
 But this is a really general concept that can be easily extended to any number of dimensions.

+## Key Facts about Convex Sets

+I will simply state some key facts about convex sets without going into rigorous proofs.

+- The empty set $\emptyset$ is a convex set.

+-  $\mathbb{R}^{d}$ is a convex set.

+-  Affine transformation (scaling and translation) of a convex set produces a convex set.

+- The intersection of convex sets are also convex sets.

+- Hyperplanes are convex sets.